Bail denied to Hong Kong activist behind group for Tiananmen vigil | Law-Order

 - China

-A Hong Kong court on Friday rejected bail for the vice-chairwoman of a pro-democracy group that organises the annual June 4 rally to commemorate those who died in the bloody crackdown in and around Beijing's Tiananmen Square in 1989.
-Chow Hang Tung, 36, and other members of the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, were arrested this week under national security legislation after the group refused to provide information about its membership, finance and activities to police.
+A Hong Kong court on Friday rejected bail for the vice-chairwoman of a pro-democracy group that organizes the annual June 4 rally to commemorate those who died in the bloody crackdown in and around Beijing's Tiananmen Square in 1989.
+Chow Hang Tung, 36, and other members of the Hong Kong Alliance in Support of Patriotic Democratic Movements in China were arrested this week under national security legislation after the group refused to provide information about its membership, finance, and activities to the police.

+They all pleaded not guilty.
+"I am not a foreign agent.
+I plead not guilty," alliance member Tang Ngok-Kwan told the court.

+Judge Peter Law denied their bail request in the West Kowloon Magistrates' Court, saying they were violating the law by not submitting the information requested by the authorities.
+Hong Kong laws usually prohibit reporting of any immediate contents of bail hearings.
+Judge Law lifted the restrictions in this case in the interests of the judiciary and transparency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)